Pumpapa/minimalmagic/content/SE/Mechanisms.md

 # Buses

 Connecting the output of one component with the input of another is simple: just put a wire or metalized path in between.
 Connecting multiple inputs to one output is also straightforward, using a rake-shaped path.
-But connecting multiple outputs to one or more inputs possess a problem.
+But connecting multiple outputs to one or more inputs poses a problem.
 What if the outputs disagree?
 If different values feed into one input, essentially arbitrary values are read.

 A **bus** is a 'device' which solves this.
 In addition to the rake-shaped path it has a gate and a control line to every output.
 If its control is 0, an output doesn't contribute; only the gate for which the control is 1 can output a value, which is then passed on the entire rake.